 Finally, once more using the same reasoning as above and using a computer, we obtain that $\Gamma$ is $(3,7)$-regular if and only if it is $\bbT_c$-regular.
 However, it is easy to see that

-Thus, $\Gamma$ is $(3,7)$-regular. \end{proof} The previous theorem generalizes a result by Reichard (\cite[Thm.1]{Rei14}) that states that the point-graphs of generalized quadrangles of order $(q,q^2)$ satisfy the $7$-vertex condition.

-\begin{corollary} Let $\Gamma$ be the point graph of a partial quadrangle and suppose that $\Gamma$ is $3$-isoregular.
-Then, for every $v\in V(\Gamma)$, the second subconstituent $\Gamma_2(v)$ satisfies the $6$-vertex condition. \end{corollary} The previous corollary applies in particular to the point graphs of generalized quadrangles of order $(q,q^2)$.
+Thus, $\Gamma$ is $(3,7)$-regular. \end{proof} The previous theorem generalizes a result by Reichard (\cite[Theorem 2]{Rei15}) that states that the point graphs of generalized quadrangles of order $(q,q^2)$ satisfy the $7$-vertex condition. \begin{corollary} Let $\Gamma$ be the point graph of a partial quadrangle and suppose that $\Gamma$ is $3$-isoregular.
+Then, for every $v\in V(\Gamma)$, the second subconstituent $\Gamma_2(v)$ satisfies the $6$-vertex condition. \end{corollary} \begin{proof} This follows from Proposition~\ref{constituents}. \end{proof} The previous corollary applies in particular to the point graphs of generalized quadrangles of order $(q,q^2)$.
 It is clear, that if $\Gamma$ is the point graph of a generalized quadrangle of of order $(q,q^2)$, then for every $v\in V(\Gamma)$, the graph $\Gamma_2(v)$ is the point graph of a partial quadrangle of order $(q-1,q^2,q^2-q)$.
-On the other hand it was shown by A.~A.~Ivanov and S.~V.~Shpektorov in \cite[Thm.A]{IvaShp91} that every partial quadrangle of order $(q-1,q^2,q^2+q)$ extends to a generalized quadrangle of order $(q,q^2)$.
+On the other hand it was shown by A.~A.~Ivanov and S.~V.~Shpectorov in \cite[Theorem A]{IvaShp91} that every partial quadrangle of order $(q-1,q^2,q^2+q)$ extends to a generalized quadrangle of order $(q,q^2)$.
 Consequently, we obtain. \begin{corollary} Let $\Gamma$ be the point graph of a partial quadrangle of order $(q-1,q^2,q^2-q)$.
 Then $\Gamma$ satisfies the $6$-vertex condition. \end{corollary}

-\begin{example} There exist infinite family of generalized quadrangles of order $(q,q^2)$ whose point graphs are non-rank-$3$-graphs (cf. \cite{Kan80,Kan86,Pay92}).
+\begin{example} There exists an infinite family of generalized quadrangles of order $(q,q^2)$ whose point graphs are non rank $3$ graphs (\cf \cite{Kan80,Kan86,Pay92}).
 By Theorem~\ref{threseven}, the point graph of any such generalized quadrangle is $(3,7)$-regular.
-The second subconstituents of these graphs give rise to a hitherto unknown family of non-rank-3-graphs satisfying the $6$-vertex condition.
+The second subconstituents of these graphs give rise to a hitherto unknown family of non-rank 3 graphs satisfying the $6$-vertex condition.

 The smallest actual example is the point graph $\Gamma$ of a non-classical generalized quadrangle of order $(5,25)$.
-It has parameters $(v,k,\lambda,\mu)=(756,130,4,26)$.
+Its parameters are given by $(v,k,\lambda,\mu)=(756,130,4,26)$.
 Its automorphism group is intransitive of rank $11$.

 $\Gamma$ has two non-isomorphic second subconstituents $\Gamma'$ and $\Gamma''$.
 Both satisfy the $6$-vertex condition and both are in turn point graphs of partial quadrangles of order $(4,25,20)$.
-The Automorphism group of $\Gamma'$ is intransitive of rank $52$ and the automorphism group of $\Gamma''$ is transitive of rank $5$. \end{example}
+The automorphism group of $\Gamma'$ is intransitive of rank $52$ and the automorphism group of $\Gamma''$ is transitive of rank $5$. \end{example}